microsoft/vscode-python-tools-extension-template/README.md

 ## Adding features from your tool

 Open `bundled/tool/server.py`, here is where you will do most of the work.
 Look for `TODO` comments there for more details.

+Also look for `TODO` in other locations in the entire template:

+-   `bundled/tool/runner.py` : You may need to update this in some special cases.
+-   `src/test/python_tests/test_server.py` : This is where you will write tests.
+There are two incomplete examples provided there to get you started.

 References: